babylonchain/babylonchain.github.io/docs/testnet/integrate.md

 # Integrating with Babylon

-This page provides instructions for a Cosmos zone to integrate with Babylon.
+🔐 Learn how to integrate a Cosmos Zone with Babylon.

+---

 At the moment, Babylon provides a canonical chain oracle for each integrated Cosmos zone, and allows anyone to query the canonical chains of integrated Cosmos zones and query the fork headers created by a validator set with dishonest majority.
 In the future, integrating Babylon will allows Cosmos zones to raise alarms upon dishonest majority attacks, and reduce the unbonding time.